dwmcallister/solace-gcp-quickstart/README.md

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_launch_2.png "GCE Image creation 2")

-Cut and paste the code into the panel, replace -link to VMR Docker Image- with the link you recieved in step one.
+Cut and paste the code into the panel, replace -link to VMR Docker Image- with the link you received in step one.

 ```
 #!/bin/bash